Morning, Wednesday, 25th March 2020

 - major proposals for regulatory reform,

-- The future of the sector’s international competitiveness; and
+- the sector’s international competitiveness going forward, and

 - the impact of innovation in legal technology.

-We also expect discussion on the CMA research which is currently being undertaken to support the Government in its final response to the review.
+Delegates will also discuss the CMA research which is currently being undertaken, to support The Scottish Government in its final response to the review.

 With the review recommending the creation of a single independent regulator for all providers of legal services, accountable to The Scottish Parliament, stakeholders and policymakers will assess the next steps for government and what any decision will mean for the sector, its customers and partners.

-We are delighted that Ash Denham MSP, Minister for Community Safety, The Scottish Government is a keynote speaker at this conference - along with Christine McLintock, former President, Law Society of Scotland and Member, Review Panel, Report of the Independent Review of Legal Services Regulation in Scotland and Sheila Scobie, Director, Nations, Competition and Markets Authority.
+Also making a keynote contribution is Christine McLintock, former President, Law Society of Scotland and Member, Review Panel, Report of the Independent Review of Legal Services Regulation in Scotland.

 The agenda in summary

 - Next steps for the Government - independent regulation, entry into the market, and competition;

 - The Independent Review of Legal Services Regulation in Scotland - key findings;

 - Exporting Scotland’s legal services - international competitiveness, investment, and the impact of Brexit; and